keptn/keptn.github.io/content/docs/develop/installation/upgrade-keptn-gke/index.md

 Due to a breaking change from keptn 0.2.1 to 0.2.2 regarding the naming convention of Kubernetes namespaces, it is necessary to re-create a keptn project and to onboard your services again.

-- First, delete your configuration repository in your GitHub organization.
+- Delete your configuration repository in your GitHub organization.

 - Instructions for creating a project are provided [here](../../usecases/onboard-carts-service/#create-project-sockshop).